OUR VIEWS ON BHUTAN TREKKING:

 Bhutan Travel Tours

 Besides trekking, you can do a cultural tour combining with your Trekking Packages.
-Our tailor-made tour starts from 1 day Tiger Nest Hike to 15 days Eastern Bhutan Tour.
-All our Bhutan Travel Packages are private and you do not join any groups.
+Our Bhutan Tour and Trekking Packages start from 1 day Tiger Nest Hike to 22 days Wilderness tour of Bhutan.
+All our Bhutan Tour and Travel Packages are private and you do not join any groups.
+We can also customize your tour with festivals, Adventures like rafting, cycling, or Bird watching.

 FAQ ABOUT TREKKING IN BHUTAN